John Pritchard (bishop): Episcopal ministry

 In January 2002, Pritchard was consecrated as a bishop by David Hope, the Archbishop of York.
 Then, from 2002 to 2007, he served as the Bishop of Jarrow, a suffragan bishop in the Diocese of Durham.

 On 11 December 2006 it was announced that Pritchard would become the 42nd Bishop of Oxford.
 Having taken office at his confirmation-of-election in London on 23 March 2007, he began his ministry in the diocese on 8 June 2007 after a service of inauguration at Christ Church Cathedral, Oxford.
 In 2008, he supported the application by Muslims in Oxford to broadcast the adhan from the minaret of a mosque.
 As a result, he received hostile comments and letters of complaint.

 John Pritchard retired as Bishop of Oxford on 31 October 2014.
 In 2015, he was appointed an honorary assistant bishop of the Diocese of Durham.

 On 11 February 2017, Pritchard was one of 14 retired bishops to sign an open letter to the then-serving bishops of the Church of England.
 In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the church's canons or practices around sexuality.
 By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops had added their signatures; on 15 February, the report was rejected by synod.

 Personal life

-Pritchard married Wendy in 1972.
-The couple have two daughters, Amanda and Nicola.
+Pritchard married Wendy, a graduate of St Hugh's College, Oxford, in 1972.
+The couple have two daughters, Amanda, former Chief Executive of NHS England, and Nicola.
 Following retirement Pritchard and his wife live in Richmond, North Yorkshire.